 Our state's racing history dates back to the end of World War II, beginning with Midget and Sprint

 like Bennington, Colchester, and Newport, spreading to St. Johnsbury, Burlington, Barre, and Milton.
-At one point, as
+It is said that

-many as 18 tracks operated in Vermont simultaneously, including four in Colchester alone!
-Some of the drivers that have
+as many as 22 tracks operated in Vermont simultaneously, including four in Colchester alone!
+Some of the drivers

-come out of Vermont became locally, regionally, and even nationally recognized and respected: Beaver and Bobby Dragon, Tom
+that have come out of Vermont became locally, regionally, and even nationally recognized and respected: Beaver and Bobby Dragon,

-Unfortunately, economics, politics, and environmentalists have shrunk the racing scene to
+Unfortunately, economics and politics have shrunk the racing scene to just three tracks,

-just three tracks, and the chances of another track ever opening here are next to nothing.
-So it is our job - as racers,
+and the chances of another track ever opening here are next to nothing.
+So it is our job - as racers, fans, and lovers

-fans, and lovers of the sport - to support what we have left - Devil's Bowl Speedway in Fair Haven (dirt - Sunday nights),
+of the sport - to support what we have left - Devil's Bowl Speedway in West Haven (asphalt - Friday nights), Bear Ridge

 This website also covers the American-Canadian Tour, and is making every effort to preserve the

-history of New England, Canadian, and northeastern series like PASS, NEPSA, IPSC, NASCAR North, etc., past and present.
+history of New England, Canadian, and northeastern series like PASS, NEPSA, NASCAR North, SCoNE, MRS, etc., past and present.